Skip to main content

 openclaw doctor

-openclaw doctor validates your config file, checks that all configured channels and providers are reachable, and reports any missing credentials or unknown config keys.
+openclaw doctor validates your config, checks configured channels and providers, and reports missing credentials or unknown config keys.
 Fix any warnings before moving on.

 openclaw doctor --fix # auto-repair common issues